raul-estevez/raul-estevez.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi everyone!
-I'm a Telecommunication Engineer undergraduate and currently an intern at [Qophi Lab](https://qophi.eu)
+I'm a Telecommunication Engineer and currently a Junior Photonics Designer at [Sparc Foundry](https://sparcfoundry.com/) in Vigo.

-My main interest are: signal processing, communications and applied math.
+My main interest are: RF, Microwave, Photonics, Signal Processing and Applied Math